arshaddanish/Devcom/README.md

-HTML code used in the tutorials for Devcom, IEEE SB GCEK.
+HTML code used in the tutorials for Devcom, IEEE SB GCE Kannur.